 2. Indoor / Enclosed Bath Tubs

 The open bathtub area is always crowded with people and noisy kids.
-If you want more space and privacy, you can consider Indoor / Enclosed Bathtubs, the fee is RM15 (≈USD4.50) per hour.
+If you want more space and privacy, you can consider Indoor / Enclosed Bathtubs, the fee for Deluxe Bathtub is RM35 (≈USD8.00) per hour, Standard Bathtub is RM25 (≈USD5.70) per hour.

 Above: the counter for enclosed bath tub and locker room.
 They open from 9am to 5pm.